This article has been updated from a previous version.

 - Do you offer customized insurance products?

 Choosing between an agent or a broker involves weighing pros and cons while understanding your specific insurance needs.
-It makes sense to shop around to find a balance between a fair rate and appropriate coverage.
+It makes sense to shop around to find a fair rate for the appropriate coverage.
+The good news is that when using a comparison site like RATESDOTCA, you’ll get access to both direct writers and insurance brokers.